openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/9_classes.rst

     frontend_status: Done
     todo: spec needs to be clarified - "The only exception and panic here is that the type the member or constructor belongs to must also be accessible"

-The modifier *public* indicates that a class member or constructor can be accessed everywhere, provided that the type that such member or constructor belongs to is also accessible.
+The modifier *public* indicates that a class member or a constructor can be accessed everywhere, provided that the type that member or constructor belongs to is also accessible.

 .. index::